mete20/mete20/README.md

 - 🌱 I’m currently learning **Backend Developing**

-- 📖 This semester, I'm taking **Softaware Engineering, Programming Language Concepts, and Database Managment Systems** courses
+- 📖 This semester, I'm taking **Operating Systems, Introduction to Devops, and Introduction to AI** courses

 - 💬 Ask me about **java, pyhton**